 What are relaxation techniques?

-Our fast-paced society can cause people to push their minds and bodies to the limit, often at the expense of physical and mental well being.
-According to the Mind/Body Medical Institute at Harvard University, 60 - 90% of all medical office visits in the United States are for stress related disorders.
+Our fast-paced society can cause people to push their minds and bodies to the limit, often at the expense of physical and mental wellbeing.
+According to the Mind/Body Medical Institute at Harvard University, 60 to 90% of all medical office visits in the United States are for stress related disorders.
 Such stress has damaging effects on health and the immune system.
 Relaxation techniques are helpful tools for coping with stress and promoting long-term health by slowing down the body and quieting the mind.
 Such techniques generally entail: refocusing attention (for example, noticing areas of tension), increasing body awareness, and exercises (such as meditation) to connect the body and mind together.
 Used daily, these practices can lead to a healthier perspective on stressful circumstances.
-In fact, more than 3,000 studies show the beneficial effects of relaxation on health and well being.
+In fact, more than 3,000 studies show the beneficial effects of relaxation on health and wellbeing.

 What are the types of relaxation techniques?